 The EU-Commission points out expressly the legal obligations of all stakeholders regarding the implementation of savety features under the Falsified Medicines Directive 2011/62/EU in the letter of 18 October 2018.

 - Questions and Answers Document of the EU-Commission

 - Measures for patients protection against falsified medicines

 Products in scope

 Pursuant to Article 43 of the Delegated Regulation, the higher federal authorities must provide information as to what pharmaceuticals must bear the safety features according to Article 54 lit. o of Directive 2001/83/EC and the Delegated Regulation (EU) 2016/161.
 The classifications have been made and can be viewed via the public part of the AMIS database.
 Furthermore, the prescription drugs that were exempt from the obligation were also classified in the AMIS database.
-Pharmaceutical companies can check the classification and contact Department 1 at the German Federal Institute for Drugs and Medical Devices (BfArM) via email if there are discrepancies.
-The contact is Michael Horn (1(at)bfarm.de).
+Pharmaceutical companies could check the classification till 9th february 2019 and contact the German Federal Institute for Drugs and Medical Devices (BfArM) in the case that there are discrepancies.

 Additional national legislation

 In July 2018, amendments were made to the German Pharmaceutical Trading Directive (AM-HandelsV).
 The amendments published in the Bundesgesetzblatt No. 24 of 12 July 2018 refer to the verification of safety features through pharmaceutical wholesalers.
 Im Juli 2018 gab es Änderungen in der Arzneimittelhandelsverordnung (AM-HandelsV).

 For further information by the German government, please visit: